protddg-bench/protddg-bench/README.md

      The file data/cluster-545-pdbchains.txt contains 132 clusters of 545 PDB chains.
      The clustering is obtained using blastclust with the options -S 25 -L 0.5 -b F.

+     The file data/cluster-129-korpm-pdbchain.txt contains 129 groups of proteins from the korpm dataset.
-     For the korpm dataset proteins are clustered in 129 groups using MMseq with 25% sequence identity cutoff.
+     The clustering is obtained using MMseq with 25% sequence identity cutoff.

 TESTING